A Nightmare on Elm Street 3: Dream Warriors: Writing

-One of the most memorable scenes in the film and a fan favorite is the sequence that takes place in the junkyard during the film's climax.
-The junkyard sequence and the set itself were the product of art director Mick Strawn.
-Mick also handled some special effects sequences on the film, and became production designer on the sequel.
+One of the most memorable scenes in the film is the sequence that takes place in the junkyard during the film's climax.
+The junkyard sequence and the set itself were the product of art director Mick Strawn, who also handled some of the film's special effects sequences and became production designer on the sequel.
 The sequence was so popular that it appeared again in A Nightmare on Elm Street 4: The Dream Master.
-The junkyard sequence was filmed in Pacoima, California, for both films.
+The junkyard sequence was filmed in Pacoima, California for both films.

 Casting

-Lisa Wilcox and Lezlie Deane, who would later be cast as Alice Johnson and Tracy respectively in the following installments, have both reported to have had auditions for roles in Dream Warriors previously.
-Patricia Arquette was close to being recast early into the shooting, but Chuck Russell intervened and had her stay.
-According to producer Sara Risher, the role that the producers spent the most time interviewing and auditioning for was Marcie (Stacy Alden), the "sexy nurse" who seemingly seduces Joey in his dream but turns out to be Freddy.
-Nurse Marcie, while seducing Joey, was originally supposed to turn into a "She-Freddy", with Alden wearing Freddy's mask; Roy H. Wagner had second thoughts about this after seeing how "She-Freddy" looked like in practice, stating that "Freddy with breasts, it was too off-kilter".
-The concept of "She-Freddy" was substituted with having the nurse shoot prehensile tongues at Joey to trap him and then be switched with Englund-Freddy.
+Lisa Wilcox and Lezlie Deane, who would respectively be cast as Alice Johnson and Tracy Swan in later installments, have both reported to have auditioned for roles in Dream Warriors previously.
+Patricia Arquette was nearly recast early in the production, but Chuck Russell intervened and convinced the producers to allow her to stay.
+According to producer Sara Risher, the role that the producers spent the most time interviewing and auditioning for was Marcie (Stacey Alden), the 'sexy nurse' who seemingly seduces Joey (Rodney Eastman) in his dream but turns out to be Freddy.
+Nurse Marcie, while seducing Joey, was originally supposed to turn into a 'she-Freddy' with Alden wearing Freddy's mask; Roy H. Wagner had second thoughts about this after seeing how 'she-Freddy' looked in practice, stating that "Freddy with breasts, it was too off-kilter".
+The concept of 'she-Freddy' was substituted with having the nurse shoot prehensile tongues at Joey to trap him and then be switched with Englund-Freddy.

 In the shooting script, Sally Kellerman was supposed to appear on Dick Cavett's talkshow, but Cavett allegedly handpicked Zsa Zsa Gabor personally after being given the opportunity to choose who he thought should appear in his show and be slaughtered by Freddy.
 According to Robert Englund, all of her reactions and dialogue were completely improvised:

-“Ms. Gabor, who was probably just grateful to be asked to appear in a movie again, apparently didn’t read the script or bother to do any research on the Nightmare flicks.
-I guess her agent told her, “I have a job for you,” and all she said was “Great.
-Vhat time zhould I zhow up, dahlink?” not realizing that she was about to throw down with a burnt-to-a-crisp serial killer.
-During the fake talk show where she’s interviewed by Dick Cavett, all her reactions seen on film were 100 percent genuine.
-She didn’t know who the fuck Freddy was, so when I jumped out, she had a mild freak-out.”